MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 }
 ```

-Once these methods are properly set up, the minidump will be sent to App Center automatically upon restart.
-To troubleshoot, you can use verbose logging to check if minidumps are found and sent after the app is restarted.
+Once these methods are properly set up, the app sends the minidump to App Center automatically upon restart.
+To troubleshoot, you can use verbose logging to help troubleshoot and check if minidumps are found and sent after the app is restarted.

 > [!NOTE]
-> The minidump file is sent as a binary attachment.
+> The app sends the minidump file as a binary attachment to App Center.
 Since App Center allows only one binary attachment, you can use only text attachment with the native crash report.

 > [!NOTE]
-> There are known cases where breakpad is unable to capture anything on x86 emulator.
+> There is a known bug in breakpad where it is unable to capture anything on x86 emulator.

 ### Symbolication